 - 1 teaspoon garlic powder

-- 1 teaspooon ground nutmeg ~ Only if you didn't use whole mace above
+- 1 teaspooon mace or ground nutmeg ~ Only if you didn't use whole mace above

 - 1 tablespoon green mango powder (amchur) ~ Or add 1 tablespoon lemon juice to the marinade